SCADA Evaluation • Trials & Pilots

 Merobix does not offer an anonymous self-serve trial, and that is deliberate: a SCADA evaluation on simulated data answers the wrong question.
 Instead, the path is a guided demo - a live walkthrough of the dashboard, alarming, historian, and reporting on realistic operational data - followed by a pilot scoped to your sites, your protocols, and your success criteria.

-The pilot economics work because deployment is fast: cloud deployments go live in 3–5 days, so the evaluation window is spent evaluating, not installing.
-The platform carries a 99.9% uptime SLA, delivers SMS and email alarms in under 30 seconds, and every plan is flat and all-inclusive — no per-tag, per-client, or per-protocol fees, so the price you validate in the pilot is the price at full rollout.
-The full feature matrix across Starter, Professional, and Enterprise is on the plans page; pricing is custom-quoted for your operation.
+The pilot economics work because deployment is fast: cloud deployments go live on a timeline that depends on site count, connectivity and integration scope, so the evaluation window is spent evaluating, not installing.
+The platform carries availability commitments set out in the applicable service agreement, delivers SMS and email alarms, and pricing is custom-quoted to your operation and flat once scoped - with no per-tag, per-client, or per-protocol fees - so the price you validate in the pilot is the price at full rollout.
+The full feature matrix across Starter, Professional, and Enterprise is on the plans page.

 Operations that cannot send data offsite can pilot the same platform on-premise - Merobix deploys on customer servers or VMs, air-gapped compatible, with full data residency.
 And if your security team gates the pilot, the security page documents the platform's architecture and controls up front, and why operators choose Merobix summarizes how the platform compares on the criteria above.

 Pilot negotiation tip: Before any SCADA pilot begins, get three things in writing from the vendor: the go-live date for your pilot sites, the alert-delivery commitment you will be measuring, and the full-rollout price with the fee model spelled out.
 Vendors who hesitate on any of the three are telling you how the production relationship will go.
-Compare how the leading platforms stack up in our best cloud SCADA systems comparison, or request a guided Merobix demo to scope a pilot.
+Ready to see it in practice?
+Request a guided Merobix demo to scope a pilot.

 Frequently Asked Questions

-Most major SCADA vendors offer some evaluation path, but the format varies widely.
-Ignition by Inductive Automation is publicly downloadable and runs in a resettable two-hour trial mode — the most developer-friendly free trial in the industry.
-VTScada publicly lists a free edition limited to 50 I/O tags.
-AVEVA and Rockwell FactoryTalk are typically evaluated through sales-led demos and distributor-arranged trial licenses rather than open downloads.
-Merobix offers a guided demo followed by a structured pilot on your own equipment — because the cloud platform goes live in 3–5 days, a full proof of concept on real wells or plants fits inside 30 days.
+Most SCADA platforms offer some evaluation path, but the format varies widely.
+Some publish a downloadable trial or a free tier limited by tag count, which is useful for engineers who want unsupervised hands-on time.
+Many enterprise platforms are evaluated through sales-led demos and integrator- or distributor-arranged trial licenses rather than open downloads.
+Merobix offers a guided demo followed by a structured pilot on your own equipment - because the cloud platform is stood up on a timeline scoped to your sites without a lengthy on-premise rollout, a full proof of concept on real wells or plants fits inside 30 days.

 Is there a free trial for SCADA software?

-Yes, for some platforms.
-Ignition's full installer is publicly downloadable and runs in a two-hour trial mode that can be reset unlimited times, which is excellent for engineers who want hands-on time.
-VTScada publicly lists VTScadaLIGHT, a free edition capped at 50 I/O tags.
-Most enterprise platforms — AVEVA, FactoryTalk — do not offer open free trials; evaluation goes through sales reps or distributors.
+It depends on the platform.
+Some publish a downloadable installer with a time-limited trial mode, and some offer a free tier capped by I/O tag count, which is helpful for evaluating the toolset on a small system.
+Many enterprise platforms do not offer open free trials; evaluation goes through sales reps or integrators.
 For cloud SCADA like Merobix, the equivalent of a free trial is a guided demo plus a pilot on a sample of your real sites, which tests the platform against your actual PLCs, alarms, and operators rather than a lab simulation.

 How long should a SCADA proof of concept take?

 Thirty days is the right target for most operations.
-That is long enough to connect a representative tag sample, capture several weeks of real trend data, fire live alarm tests, and let operators use the dashboards day to day — but short enough to keep the evaluation focused and the vendor accountable.
+That is long enough to connect a representative tag sample, capture several weeks of real trend data, fire live alarm tests, and let operators use the dashboards day to day - but short enough to keep the evaluation focused and accountable.
 If a platform cannot get your PoC sites online within the first week, that delay is itself a data point about deployment complexity.
-Merobix cloud deployments go live in 3–5 days, which leaves more than three weeks of the PoC window for actual evaluation instead of setup.
+Merobix cloud deployments are stood up on a timeline scoped to your sites, which leaves more of the PoC window for actual evaluation instead of setup.

 How do I get a SCADA software demo?

-For sales-led platforms (AVEVA, FactoryTalk, most enterprise SCADA), request a demo through the vendor's website and expect a scheduled call with a sales engineer.
-For Ignition, you can skip the call entirely and download the software yourself.
-For Merobix, request a guided demo at merobix.com/demo — a live walkthrough of the dashboard, alarming, and historian using realistic oil and gas data, followed by a pilot proposal scoped to your sites.
+For sales-led platforms, request a demo through the vendor's website and expect a scheduled call with a sales engineer.
+Some platforms let you skip the call and download the software yourself.
+For Merobix, request a guided demo at merobix.com/demo - a live walkthrough of the dashboard, alarming, and historian using realistic oil and gas data, followed by a pilot proposal scoped to your sites.
 Come prepared with your site count, PLC and RTU models, protocols in use, and your top three monitoring pain points so the demo covers what actually matters to your operation.

 Can I demo cloud SCADA before buying?

-Yes — and you should insist on more than a screen-share.
+Yes - and you should insist on more than a screen-share.
 A cloud SCADA demo should show the live web dashboard, mobile access, alarm configuration, and historian trending.
 The stronger test is a pilot: connect one or two real sites through a gateway and run the platform against production equipment for 30 days.
-Because cloud SCADA requires no server installation, a pilot takes days rather than months to start — Merobix pilots are typically live in 3–5 days.
-Verify alert delivery speed (Merobix commits to SMS and email alerts in under 30 seconds), the uptime SLA, and data export options so you are never locked in.
+Because cloud SCADA requires no server installation, a pilot is quick to stand up compared with on-premise - Merobix pilots are stood up on a timeline scoped to your sites.
+During the pilot, verify alert delivery speed with a stopwatch, confirm the availability commitments in the applicable service agreement, and check data export options so you are never locked in.

 Free SCADA operator training